dragonfruitnetwork/orbit-api/getting-started.md

     protected override uint ClientId => 12221;
     protected override string ClientSecret => "abcdefg";

-    protected override OsuSessionToken GetSessionToken()
+    protected override OsuSessionTokenBase GetSessionToken()
     {
         //in here you need to write a method for getting an osu! access token that is **still valid**.
+This is called if there is no token in a private field or the exising token is expired

         //for a server you might want to use this.Perform(new OsuSessionCredentialRequest())
         //for a client you might want to contact your server with the user's refresh token and request a new access key.